Half-space: football tactics explained

 Kevin De Bruyne is one of the best players in the world inside the half-space (Image credit: PA Images)

 The main benefit of the half-space is the options available to a person in possession.
-Forwards could be running in-behind, with perhaps a full-back wide on the overlap.
+Forwards could be running in behind, with perhaps a full-back wide on the overlap.

 A player will be encouraged to play dangerous diagonal passes which are far harder to defend against.
 Central players will naturally be drawn towards the ball leaving space on their blindside that can be exploited.
+The central and wide areas are often more crowded, meaning it can be harder to find a killer forward pass in these zones.

-A downside is that you really need players with excellent split-second decision making to make the most of the half-space.
+A downside is that you really need players with excellent split-second decision-making to make the most of the half-space.

 Think about it this way.
 If you are carrying ball forward in the centre or wide lanes within the final third, you’ll often not even need to think about the best course of action.

-Often you’ll shoot in the centre, cross in the wide areas.
+Often you’ll shoot in the centre or cross in the wide areas.

 But the half-space requires more than instinct.
 It is not always easy to shoot from this space, but also not always clear when a pass or dribble is required.

 Unless of course you’re David Silva, in which case you’ve already made the right decision.